-Commercially important demersal species such as monkfish, haddock, whiting, ling and hake are also caught in the Corrib Field area and offshore parts of the pipeline route, by Spanish and French trawlers operating year-round.
 The fisheries nearer to shore focus on shellfish, and pelagic species such as mackerel, herring and blue whiting.
-Pelagic species are fished by an international fleet of large vessels in spring and again from September to December.
 Closer inshore to the east of the Corrib Field there is an area where herring and sprat (Sprattus sprattus) spawn.

 Inshore fisheries in the area include those vessels operating out of Broadhaven Bay.
 Within Broadhaven Bay itself the most important fisheries are for crab and lobster (Homarus gammarus) that are fished by small, locally-based vessels mostly during the summer months, with weather conditions being restrictive at other times of the year.
+Potting, dredge fishing and line fishing are the main methods of fishing within the Bay.